News of Interest.TV

 One thing is clear; the human rights standards proclaimed by Mr. Carter do not apply to the Communists.
 It should be clear to all that his program only applied to anti-Communists.
 Further, the news media are now content.
 They no longer direct their attacks upon Nicaragua.
 For this position, there is an obvious answer.
 The Communists now control Nicaragua.

-Excerpts from Chapter 17: Nicaragua Now— Color It Red
+Excerpts from Chapter 17: Nicaragua Now— Color It Red (link)

 This chapter explains Nicaragua’s predicament after Anastasio Somoza had left the country.
 Somoza describes totalitarian Communists now ruling the country, his family newspaper being turned into the official voice of the Sandinistas, freedom of the press no longer existing in Nicaragua, many people fleeing the country, and how Communism is being spread to other Latin American countries.